Living, Learning, and Witnessing through Service

 During Sunday morning worship Bering members have the opportunity to write encouragement cards.
 The members of the ministry then sort and mail the cards to the intended recipients.
 Samira Fitts is the leader for this initiative and can help align your schedule with the ministry needs.
 For more information, contact the Church Office.

 The Bering library has a wide selection of books for helping Christians in their spiritual journey and in their personal and family life.
-There are Bibles, commentaries and study aids as well as popular books on marriage and parenting.
+There are Bibles of various translations, tools for scripture learning, church histories, devotionals, and thoughtful books for many life issues Christians face.

 Ginny and Nedra Smith lead this effort and can integrate your availability with the overall schedule.

 Building and Grounds

 Building and Grounds attends to the needs of our physical facility.
-Leah Snyder oversees the day-to- day activities, including the work of Antero Gutierrez, our custodian.
+Our Operations Manager oversees the day-to-day activities, including the work of Antero Gutierrez, our custodian.
 However, periodically special projects and work days require action by one or more volunteers.
 Alec Schrader serves as the leader of this ministry.
 Please let him know if you have skills you can share in the areas of plumbing, electrical work, woodworking, carpentry or landscaping.

 Food and Fellowship (Meet and Eat)